butames/markdown-cv/index.md

 __Scale It Up Program (ATN 153: EPIS Study)__

 The EPIS study seeks to integrate evidence-based practices into practice, to enhance HIV-related self-management in youth populations.
 A part of the larger Scale It Up Program, my work centered on **data management** and **analysis**.
 Specific responsibilities include:
- - Co-lead of the implementation science committee.
+ - Co-lead of the implementation science committee, to approve study protocols and methods.
- - Study survey data (qualitative and quantitative) management.
+ - Manage and supervise data collection and cleaning (both qualitative and quantitative).

 __Scale It Up Program (ATN 169: EHR-COC Study)__